jacekll/x-challenge/README.md

 2. Register the reporter as a service
 3. Register the reporter to the command with an `addReporter` call to a processor service (for example to `benchmark_processor_timer` in services.yml`)

+A single reporter instance can be reused for many sub-benchmarks.

 ### Conditional reporters

-Just wrap any reporter service in a `AppBundle\Benchmark\Reporter\Conditional` reporter, together with a condition.
+To have some reporters (sms, email etc.) only run conditionally, just wrap any reporter service in a `AppBundle\Benchmark\Reporter\ConditionalDecorator` reporter decorator, together with a condition.

 See `conditional_email_reporter` and `email_reporter`
 in `services.yml` for an example.